 Upstream#

-The module is used to define groups of servers that can be referenced by the proxy_pass directive.
-Defines a group of servers.
+Provides context for describing groups of servers that can be used in the proxy_pass directive.
+Describes a group of servers.
 Servers can listen on different ports.
 In addition, servers listening on TCP and UNIX domain sockets can be mixed.
-Example: By default, requests are distributed between the servers using a weighted round-robin balancing method.
-In the above example, each 7 requests will be distributed as follows: 5 requests go to backend1.example.com and one request to each of the second and third servers.
-If an error occurs during communication with a server, the request will be passed to the next server, and so on until all of the functioning servers will be tried.
-If a successful response could not be obtained from any of the servers, the client will receive the result of the communication with the last server.
+Example: By default, connections are distributed between the servers using a weighted round-robin balancing method.
+In the above example, each 7 connections will be distributed as follows: 5 connections go to backend1.example.com:1935 and one connection to each of the second and third servers.
+If an error occurs during communication with a server, the connection will be passed to the next server, and so on until all of the functioning servers will be tried.
+If communication with all servers fails, the connection will be closed.
 Defines the address and other parameters of a server.
-The address can be specified as a domain name or IP address with an obligatory port, or as a UNIX domain socket path specified after the The following parameters can be defined: sets the weight of the server limits the maximum number of simultaneous active connections to the proxied server.
-Here, an unsuccessful attempt is an error or timeout while establishing a
+The address can be specified as a domain name or IP address with an obligatory port, or as a UNIX domain socket path specified after the The following parameters can be defined: Sets the weight of the server; by default, 1.
+Limits the maximum number of simultaneous active connections to the proxied server.
+Default value is Here, an unsuccessful attempt is an error or timeout while establishing a

 connection with the server.
-Note If a If an upstream contains only one peer
+Note If a If an upstream contains only one server

-after all its the default number of unsuccessful attempts disables the accounting of attempts By default, this is set to 10 seconds.
-Note If a If an upstream contains only one peer
+after all its The default number of attempts.
+Disables the accounting of attempts.
+By default, this is set to 10 seconds.
+Note If a If an upstream contains only one server

-after all its marks the server as a backup server.
-It will be passed requests when the primary servers are unavailable. marks the server as permanently unavailable. sets the server to draining; this means
+after all its Marks the server as a backup server.
+It will be passed requests when the primary servers are unavailable.
+Marks the server as permanently unavailable.
+Marks the server as draining; this means

 it receives only requests from the sessions